mabur/cvec234/docs/README.md

 * Velocities and accelerations
 * Transformations

-Cvec234 works with these languages and compilers:
+Cvec234 targets these languages and compilers:
 * C or C++ using GCC or Clang.
 It uses compiler extensions for arithmetic operators and SIMD.
 * C++ using MSVC.
 In this case it uses C++ for arithmetic operators, but does not support SIMD.